nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding tasks by name: `find_task`

-Find tasks whose names contain any of the given keywords.
+Finds tasks whose names contain any of the given keywords.

 Format: `find_task KEYWORD [MORE_KEYWORDS]`